Xilinx/Alveo-Cards/QSFP_I2C/README.md

 ### QSFP Power Enable

-Each QSFP module on the UL3524 card has an independent power plane which can be enabled independently via the FPGA I2C interface.
+Each QSFP module on the UL3422 card has an independent power plane which can be enabled independently via the FPGA I2C interface.
 The below schematic capture image shows the FPGA I2C interface and I/O expander device (TCA6408APWR).
-Each QSFP module can be enabled by asserting the respective enable signals QSFPDD_0_EN, QSFPDD_1_EN, QSFPDD_2_EN & QSFPDD_3_EN.
-These signals are map to I/O expander ports P1, P3, P5, and P7 respectively which are controlled by the FPGA I2C interface.
+Each QSFP module can be enabled by asserting the respective enable signals QSFPDD_1_EN, QSFPDD_2_EN.
+These signals are map to I/O expander ports P3 and P5, respectively which are controlled by the FPGA I2C interface.

-Additionally, power good status for each QSFP power plane (QSFPDD_0_PG, QSFPDD_1_PG, QSFPDD_2_PG & QSFPDD_3_PG) can be read from ports P0, P2, P4 and/or P6 respectively.
+Additionally, power good status for each QSFP power plane (QSFPDD_1PG, QSFPDD_2_PG) can be read from ports P2,or P4 respectively.
 See section [Powering On/Off the QSFP-DD Domains](#powering-onoff-the-qsfp-dd-domains) for details.

 This I/O expander is enabled by default, but can be reset by deasserting FPGA_OC_RSTn.